Graham Bickley

 Graham John Bickley (born 18 May 1958) is an English actor and singer.
-He is best known for playing the role of Joey Boswell in Bread from 1989 until 1991, taking over from Peter Howitt, who played him from 1986 until 1989.
+He is best known for playing the role of Joey Boswell in Bread from 1989 until 1991, taking over from Peter Howitt, who originally portrayed the character from 1986 until 1989.

 Early life

 Bickley was born into a Welsh family in Liverpool, England.
 His father was a primary school deputy headmaster and his mother was a special needs teacher.
 His older sister Susan Bickley is an opera singer with the English National Opera and the Welsh National Opera.
 Bickley and his sister first began singing in church as children, accompanied by their father on the organ.
 Bickley attended the Liverpool Blue Coat School, and studied at The Liverpool Theatre School.